billbeeio/order-api-implementation-test/README.md

 - Calculated prices are correct
 - Tax is correct calculated
 - Discounts (per position) should set to the `OrderItem.Discount` property.
-- The calculated total of the order must equal the `Order.TotalCost` (gross) which comes from the external system.
+- The calculated total of the order must be equal to the `Order.TotalCost` (gross) which comes from the external system.

 ### `IOrderAPI.GetOrderList`
 This method is used for querying a list of orders which are created or modified after the the `startDate`.
 `vatRateRegular` and `vatRateReduced` are the default vat rates of the client.
-You can use this for calculating the tax amount if the API doesn't provide this information.
-You also need those to specify the `Order.TaxRateRegular`, `Order.TaxRateReduced` and `OrderItem.TaxIndex`.
+You can use this for calculating the tax amount if the API doesn't provide this information. you also need those to specify `Order.TaxRateRegular`, `Order.TaxRateReduced` and `OrderItem.TaxIndex`.

 Possible values for the tax index:
 - 0 = No vat applicable